trentfisher/veganmilitia-hugo/content/post/2023-06-19-old-friends.md

 So these two were the *only* friends from my childhood who I stayed in contact with, and I credit that to Dungeons and Dragons.
-At the time, I think we all just though of it as a game, something to spend our Saturday afternoon doing to avoid homework.
+At the time, I think we all just thought of it as a game, something to spend our Saturday afternoon doing to avoid homework.
 But now I see it was the glue that kept us getting together on a regular basis for all those years, and it helped us build a relationship that was deep enough that